standard-for-public-code/standard-for-public-code/index.md

 The criteria of the Standard for Public Code are aligned with guidelines and best practices of open source software development.

-## Other resources

-There are also unofficial [community translations of the Standard](https://publiccodenet.github.io/community-translations-standard/) in other languages.

 ## Contents

 * [Introduction and background](introduction.md)